 For my undergraduate final year project, I built a student attendance system using BLE (Bluetooth Low Energy).
-While the project involved a mobile app and an authentication server, this post focuses on the IoT implementation using an ESP32 board - the part that actually handles the Bluetooth communication.
+The project had three main parts: a mobile app, an authentication server, and the IoT component.
+This post focuses on that last piece, the ESP32 board that actually handles the Bluetooth communication.

 [env:esp32dev]